 A survey of historical, cultural, and religious aspects of the eastern Mediterranean world that helped shape the development of second-temple Judaism and early forms of Christianity.
 Topics include political history, patronage and other Roman social structures, education, rhetoric, literature, philosophy, and Hellenistic-Roman modes of religious expression, including Judaism, the mysteries, and imperial religion.
 Fulfills Global Cultural Diversity Requirement.

 HISTORY AND CULTURE OF THE ANCIENT NEAR EAST

 A study of the history and culture of Mesopotamia, Anatolia, Syria-Palestine, and Egypt from the rise of the Sumerian culture to Alexander the Great.
 Careful attention is given to the religious views prevalent in the ancient Near East as far as these views interacted with the culture and faith of the biblical tradition.
 Fulfills Global Cultural Diversity Requirement.

 A study of Christian ethics as a normative perspective for contemporary moral problems

 with emphasis upon the interaction of law and religion, decision-making in the field of biomedical practice, and the reconstruction of society in a planetary civilization.
 Alternate

 OLD TESTAMENT WOMEN

 An in-depth study of a variety of biblical texts and themes relevant to the roles and character of women in the Old Testament, including selections from Genesis, Ruth, Esther, Song of Songs, Proverbs (esp. ch.
 31), and the songs of Deborah and Miriam.
-Excerpts from the prophecies of Hosea and Ezekiel.
+Also considers excerpts from the prophecies of Hosea and Ezekiel.
 Prerequisite: REL 113, 114, or consent of instructor.
 Fulfills either Domestic or Global Cultural Diversity Requirement.
 Alternate years.

 THE NATURE AND MISSION OF THE CHURCH